Uncontested Divorce Attorney in Franklin

 In Virginia, an uncontested divorce means that two people have amicably decide to end their marriage.
 If the agree on all of the issues surrounding their divorce, they can undergo a divorce without going to court.

 If you and your ex-spouse are on the same page and able to peaceably divide your property and assets, you are a strong candidate for an uncontested divorce.

 However, this does not mean that you do not need a lawyer.
-Even when you and your former partner agree, it is a good idea to have a Chesapeake divorce lawyer advise you throughout the process.
+Even when you and your former partner agree, it is a good idea to have a Franklin divorce lawyer advise you throughout the process.